-With air freight, the clock is always ticking.
-Shippers look to cargo planes almost exclusively when they're in a rush.
+With air freight shipping, the clock is always ticking.
+Shippers look to cargo planes almost exclusively when they’re in a rush.
 However, moving too fast and missing some critical details often results in extra fees or worse – a delayed shipment.

 Take a look at our air freight tips to learn more about getting orders off the ground without a hitch.

-Putting a package on a plane is expensive, but can be a life-saver for you or your customers.
+Putting air freight cargo on a plane is expensive but can be a lifesaver for you or your customers.
 Expedited ground services can usually meet many rush-order needs at a more economical price than air freight.
-But, we know there are times when shipments need to cover a lot of territory overnight or within a day – that's where air freight shines.
-For example, sometimes an event – such as a tradeshow – calls for last-minute shipping.
+But, we know there are times when shipments need to cover a lot of territory overnight or within a day – that’s where air freight shipping shines.
+For example, sometimes an event – such as a tradeshow – calls for last-minute freight shipping.
 Many times customers will pay extra to have their orders delivered as fast as possible.
 Whatever the reason, air freight can meet your needs.

 Cargo and passenger air freight

-The right way to book with airfreight forwarders
+The right way to book with an air freight forwarder

-While it probably feels like things are moving fast for these shipments, there are two big things to look for when booking with carriers.
+While it probably feels like things are moving fast for these air freight shipments, there are two big things to look for when booking with carriers.